 For an efficient process it is important that the code review is conducted in a supportive environment where constructive feedback is given to enhance the change.

 While a code review process can be implemented without any tool support, it is typically more efficient if a structured code review system is used.
 Gerrit is a code review system developed for the Git version control system.

 It is also commonplace to do an automated test build of the proposed merge using continuous integration tools like Jenkins or Hudson to check for compile time errors.

 In general a structure code review process has the following advantages:

-Knowledge exchange: the code review process allows newcomers to see the code of other more experienced developers and to get early feedback on their suggested changes.
+Knowledge exchange: the code review process allows newcomers to see the code of other more experienced developers and to get instant feedback on their suggested changes.

 Shared code ownership: by reviewing code of other developers the whole team gets a solid knowledge of the complete code base.

 Code reviews in open tools provide people without the permission to push to a repository with a simple way to contribute their suggested changes and to get feedback.

 Gerrit is a web based code review system, facilitating online code reviews for projects using the Git version control system.
 The user interface of Gerrit is based on Google Web Toolkit and its Git implementation is based on JGit.

 A contributor can use Gerrit to suggest a code change.
 Other developers can review the code change and suggest improvements.
 If a Gerrit change request needs improvement, it is possible to update it with a new set of changes.
 Once the suggested changes are accepted by the reviewers, they can be applied via Gerrit to the underlying Git repository.